amphora/PatentSafe-Uploader/patentsafe_submission_api.md

 to fetch and convert the url to a PDF.

-So if there's a file called bbc.xml then this will get the front page `python3 submit_url.py test.morescience.com simonc --metadata a,4 bbc`
+So if there's a file called bbc.xml then this will get the front page

+`python3 submit_url.py test.morescience.com simonc --metadata a,4 bbc`

 Note Fetch Targets are reloaded every minute or so, don't expect a change on the server to take effect instantly.

+## Prince and Cookie Files

+Often you'll want to use a Cookie to authenticate Prince to internal systems.
+[Section 8.2 of the Price manual](https://www.princexml.com/doc-prince/#prince-networking) mentions a "Cookie Jar" file, which needs to be in the Mozilla/Firefox Cookie format, some information about can be found [here](https://xiix.wordpress.com/2006/03/23/mozillafirefox-cookie-format/) which we've also captured locally [here](prince_cookie_jar_documentation)

 ## Security Considerations
 Note that having Fetch Target defined on the server's file system is a security measure.
 Bear in mind that if you